jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

 # LOG

+### **Day 54**: Thursday 22nd November 2018

+Devoted much of today to working with JavaScript and PHP to integrating a Stripe API to a website I'm developing for a client.
+It was a gruelling day but the job is getting closer to being done.
+Really pleased.

 ### **Day 53**: Wednesday 21st November 2018